jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 |Single apod extension panel|

-Note that the comic is not centered in the panel nor does the panel scroll if the comic is larger than the panel area.
-Also note that the comic does not update no matter how many times you close and reopen the panel.
+Note that the image is not centered in the panel nor does the panel scroll if the image is larger than the panel area.
+Also note that the image does not update no matter how many times you close and reopen the panel.
 You'll address both of these problems in the upcoming sections.

-If you don't see a comic at all, compare your code with the `02-show-a-comic tag <https://github.com/jupyterlab/jupyterlab_apod/tree/1.0-02-show-a-picture>`__ in the reference project.
+If you don't see a image at all, compare your code with the `02-show-a-comic tag <https://github.com/jupyterlab/jupyterlab_apod/tree/1.0-02-show-a-picture>`__ in the reference project.
 When it's working, make another git commit.